 Christianity (Roman, Protestant, non-denominational, whatever...) makes the trinity doctrine its most important litmus test for "orthodoxy".
 This author does not, for this author can understand how people are confused regarding this doctrine, for this author sincerely believed the trinity doctrine for many years due to my not caring enough about what is true and by having the religious leaders as my masters instead of the Light.
 However, it is very significant that the trinity doctrine is usually placed at the top of Christianity's official statements of "faith" (really, their doctrinal litmus tests for membership in their religious organizations).

-First of all, this belief has no bearing on a practical living out of the faith, and so to set it up as one of the top doctrines of "orthodoxy" perfectly fits into the error of trying to please God primarily with the mind instead of with the heart and will/behavior (see Faith Versus Religion).
+First of all, this belief has no bearing on a practical living out of the faith, and so to set it up as one of the top doctrines of "orthodoxy" perfectly fits into the error of thinking God is pleased with our doctrine instead of with the heart and will/behavior (see Faith Versus Religion).
 One can have faith in God and Joshua and follow Joshua while rejecting the Trinitarian doctrine.
 To deny this is irrational and to be in bondage to a tradition of men - it is to not understand what faith is (See Faith versus Doctrine).
 Secondly, to have a contradictory doctrine as one of the top beliefs defining "orthodoxy" perfectly serves the religious organizations by making the people dependent upon the religious leaders.
 Let us run through it again with a slightly different method:

 1. The rational person using sound reason will reject the proposition that one equals three, whether persons or objects for that matter;